WebexCommunity/WebexPythonSDK/README.rst

 -------------------------------------------------------------------------------

-**webexteamssdk** is a *community developed* Pythonic wrapping of the Cisco Spark APIs, which makes working with Webex Teams in Python a *native* and *natural* experience!
+**webexteamssdk** is a *community developed* Python library for working with the Webex Teams APIs.
+Our goal is to make working with Webex Teams in Python a *native* and *natural* experience!

 .. code-block:: python

-    from webexteamssdk import CiscoSparkAPI
+    from webexteamssdk import WebexTeamsAPI

-    api = CiscoSparkAPI()
+    api = WebexTeamsAPI()

     # Find all rooms that have 'webexteamssdk Demo' in their title
     all_rooms = api.rooms.list()